rizinorg/cutter/docs/source/contributing/code/ide-setup.rst

 Building, Running, Debugging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Follow the `Clion documentation <https://www.jetbrains.com/help/clion/qt-tutorial.html#debug-renderers>`_ for how to configure Qt type debugger renderers.
-If you are using MSVC toolchain
+If you are using the MSVC toolchain
 it can use :file:`qt5.natvis`.
 In rest of the cases you can use ``.gdbinit`` or ``..ldbinit`` based approach similar to one described for :ref:`VSCode setup<vscode-debug-setup>`

 Editing Qt .ui files
 ~~~~~~~~~~~~~~~~~~~~
 Default CLion behavior for opening .ui files is `somewhat buggy <https://youtrack.jetbrains.com/issue/CPP-17197>`_.
-Double clicking the file does nothing, but it can be opened by dragging it to text editor side.
+Double-clicking the file does nothing, but it can be opened by dragging it to the text editor side.
 This can be somewhat improved by changing `file association <https://www.jetbrains.com/help/clion/creating-and-registering-file-types.html>`_.
 Open :menuselection:`File --> Settings --> Editor --> File Types` and change type association of \*.ui files from :guilabel:`Qt UI Designer Form` to either "XML" or :guilabel:`Files Opened in Associated Applications`.
-First one will open it within CLion as XML file and the second will use the operating system configuration.
+The first one will open it within CLion as an XML file and the second will use the operating system configuration.

 Visual Studio
 -------------